johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 :	But you shall receive power—ability, efficiency and might—when the Holy Spirit has come upon you; and you shall be my witnesses in Jerusalem and all Judea and Samaria and to the ends—the very bounds—of the earth!

 Acts 9.31
 : 	The Messianic community throughout Judea and Galilee and Samaria enjoyed peace and was built up.
-They lived in the fear of the Lord, with the counsel of the Holy Spirit; and their numbers kept multiplying
+They lived in the fear of the Lord, with the counsel of the Holy Spirit; and their numbers kept multiplying.

 ## Honey bees ##